Climate Classic 2021

 Time is our only challenge

-On the 22nd of June a group of 30 more or less famous sport-enthusiastic and sustainability-minded people took on the challenge to cycle almost 400km in one day.
+On Monday 14th June 2021 we are going to cycle with a group consisting of more famous and less famous sport-enthusiastic and sustainability-minded people close to 400km in one day*.
 The tour took us along the new – theoretical – NAP coast line in NL.
 The coast line might become reality if the rise in sea levels is not managed or contained in one way or another.

 There is no time left to raise awareness around the dangers associated with the climate crisis and the rise in sea levels in particular.
 As a result we might see the entire Randstad area including its 9 million inhabitants affected directly.
 In the last century the sea levels rose 20cm.
 The predictions for this century average around 80cm.
 We need to avoid this at all cost.

 * Multiple distances are possible, starting at +/- 125km.

 We are up-to-date with official guidelines around Covid-19 and have partnered with Central Events to organise a corona-proof event.

 We followed the coastline which lays on the NAP, short for ‘Normaal Amsterdams Peil’, which goes from Groningen to Goes.
 Without human intervention such as the construction of dikes and pumps for which the country is very well known, the NAP would be the actual coastline of The Netherlands.

 We are using the coastline as a metaphor, because it visualises the challenges associated with the climate crisis.
 Everyone in here in The Netherlands is impacted.
 Considering that a quarter of the country lies below the sea level (NAP), flooding is a real danger.